Music of Fantasia (1940 film): Stokowski's original recording

 Walt Disney wanted to experiment in more sophisticated sound recording and reproduction techniques for Fantasia employing monaural sound so that the audience would feel like they were standing at the podium with Stokowski.
 Recording for The Sorcerer's Apprentice by Paul Dukas was held at the Culver Studios in California on January 9, 1938.
 The session held for three hours and involved a single rehearsal; Stokowski picked the 85 musicians himself accustoming to the late-hour recording sessions and acoustically altered with double plywood semi-circular partitions separating the orchestra into five sections as well as acting as a baffle wall to increase reverberation.

 With execption to The Sorcerer's Apprentice, the film's score was recorded at the Philadelphia Academy of Music.

-Nearly a year later, Stokowski signed an eighteen-month contact with Disney to conduct the remaining orchestral pieces with the Philadelphia Orchestra.
+Nearly a year later, Stokowski signed an eighteen-month contract with Disney to conduct the remaining orchestral pieces with the Philadelphia Orchestra.
 The main recording sessions took place on April 6, 8, and 12, each three hours in length at the Academy of Music, which was chosen for its favourable acoustics.
 The orchestra involved 90 members, including some students at the Curtis Institute of Music; each player were paid $10 per hour, with the principal players receiving a fee of $400.
 Ave Maria features the Westminster Choir College under the supervision of Charles E. Henderson, and college affiliate Julietta Novis as the soprano solo.
 American author Rachel Field was chosen to write original lyrics for one of the wages.
 Disney paid almost $18,000 as fees for the musicians, technicians and stage personnel.

 Although Disney collaborated with engineers for the RCA Corporation to elaborate on a multi-channel audio setup at The Sorcerer's Apprentice, the plan was later abandoned due to budget constraints.
 Multiple ideas and tests resulted in the development of Fantasound, a then-pioneering pioneering stereophonic surround sound system which innovated some processes widely used today, including simultaneous multitrack recording, overdubbing, and noise reduction.
 By July 1939, the finished recordings arrived at the studio; a meeting was held on the 14th of that month, that allowed the artists working on each segment to listen to Stokowski's arrangements and suggest alterations in the sound design.
 Afterwards, some solo parts were subsequently re-recorded in California under Stokowski's direction.
 The recording, editing and final mix of the sound held for 42 days and a fifth of the film's budget was spent on the Fantasound recording techniques.